 According to the National Digestive Diseases Information Clearinghouse (NDDIC), IBS is not a disease but a functional gastrointestinal (GI) disorder.
 This means that IBS symptoms are caused by changes in how the GI tract works.

 “The exact cause of IBS is unknown, but food, emotional stress and hormones are just a few factors that can affect IBS symptoms,” adds Dr. Lim.
 He adds that a person with IBS may have a colon that is more sensitive and reactive than usual.
 “Sensitivity causes spasms after stimulation by things such as certain foods or medications.
 Milk, chocolate and alcohol might cause constipation or diarrhea, while carbonated beverages and some fruits and vegetables may lead to bloating and discomfort.
 Stressful events can worsen or aggravate symptoms, but it does not cause them.”

 IBS usually begins before the age of 35 and is typically seen before the age of 50.
-Women and those with a family history of IBS are the most at risk for developing the syndrome.
+Women and those with a family history of IBS are the most at risk for developing the syndrome, this can affect women in so may ways, it is even related to sexual desire, some women try to find ways to improve sex when they experience issues with their sex drive, without knowing what’s causing the real problem.
 Since women are more likely to have IBS, many of them find that signs and symptoms are worse during or around their menstrual cycle.

 “Chandler Regional and Mercy Gilbert Medical Centers Highlight Irritable Bowel syndrome Awareness.”
 SanTanValleyToday.com.
 7 April 2011. http://www.santanvalleytoday.com/index.php?option=com_content&view=article&id=2882:chandler-regional-and-mercy-gilbert-medical-centers-highlight-irritable-bowel-syndrome-awareness&catid=64:business